 We’ve loved their whimsical and ethically produced designs for as long as we can remember and now the Spell ladies are adding activewear to their already impressive repertoire.
 Spell Active is constructed using recycled polyester and has just two designs in its range; a crop top and ⅞ pant in its Wild Things leopard print and floral Folk Town.
 Much has already sold out, so watch this space!

-Team Timbuktu found its feet via a successful crowdfunding campaign and has gone from strength-to-strength since.
+Team Timbuktu found its feet via a successful crowdfunding campaign and has gone from strength-to-strength ever since.
 Sustainably made using recycled fabrics and ditching the plastic packaging, we love their print sweat-wicking leggings made from recycled water bottles as well as their technical jackets made from recycled plastic.

 Inspired by the ocean, these leggings founded by surfer Danielle Clayton, are made from ECONYL aka salvaged plastic, ghost fishing nets and carpet and textile offcuts.
 They can be worn surfing, on soft sand runs or in the yoga studio and boast a sun protection factor of SPF 50+.
 Mix and match with their cute cropped rashies.

 Patagonia was putting sustainability at its very core before sustainable fashion was even a concept.
 Recycled polyester and organic cotton makes up the majority of their clothing, and they also donate 1 per cent of sales to grassroots environmental groups.
 Their activewear and jackets make hitting the pavement or a hike through the mountains a breeze.